-The highest number of special stages in a rally was 23, shared between Finland and Wales (although Finland with one less super special).
+The highest number of special stages in a rally was 24 in Australia.
 The lowest was the 12 of Corsica, but even that was two more than the year before.
 The longest rally of the season was Monte Carlo with 388 km of length whereas many rallies were around 315 km in length.

 The fastest and slowest rallies were quite expectedly Finland and Turkey.
 Turkey was actually the slowest rally since Cyprus 2009 with overall average speed as low as 78 km/h.
 With Acropolis off the calendar since 2014, the WRC season hasn’t really had a super slow rally in years, making Turkey a welcome addition.
 Meanwhile, the average speeds of Australia and Sweden dropped considerably from 110 to 105 and from 115 to 109 km/h, respectively, making the gap bigger between Finland and the next fastest rallies, now that Rally Poland was dropped.

 The fastest stage of the year was Äänekoski in Finland with 132 km/h of average speed on the second run.
 Meanwhile, the slowest was the rainy Salou super special in Catalunya with its average speed fractionally under 50 km/h.
 The slowest non-super-special was the rainy and foggy Tula in Sardegna with winning average speed only 68 km/h, although the snow-drenched Agniers en Devoluy – Corps in Monte Carlo was only fractionally quicker.